 Office: Fipke 352

-If you are interested in coordination chemistry research, and wish to explore opportunities for graduate or undergraduate research positions in the McNeil Group, please contact Dr. McNeil at firstname.lastname@example.org.
-Undergraduates should be aware of the deadlines for both the Barber School Undergraduate Research and NSERC Undergraduate Summer Research Awards (typically late January).
+If you are interested in chemistry education research, and wish to explore opportunities for graduate or undergraduate research positions in the McNeil Research Group, please contact Dr. McNeil at email@example.com.
+Students with experience as tutors, teaching assistants, or Supplemental Learning leaders are especially encouraged to inquire about current research projects.
+Undergraduates should be aware of the deadlines for the Barber School Undergraduate Research Awards (typically late January).

 - J. M. Madeira, N. Beloukhina, K. Boudreau, T. A. Boettcher, L. Gurley, D. G. Walker, W. S. McNeil, A. Klegeris.
 “Cobalt(II) β-ketoaminato complexes as novel inhibitors of neuroinflammation” Eur.
 J. Pharmacol.
 2012, 676, 81-88.

 - R. A. Baillie, R. W. Y. Man, J. Y. K. Tsang, M. V. Shree, C. Chow, M. E. Thibault, B. O. Patrick, W. S. McNeil, and P. Legzdins.
 “Intermolecular C-H Activations of Hydrocarbons Initiated by Cp*M(NO)(CH2CMe3)(η3-CH2CHCHPh) Complexes [M = Mo, W]” Organometallics 2011, 30, 6201-6217.